skip to Main Content

 Ben Tibbetts, Accompanist

-Ben Tibbetts (born 1989) is a professional pianist and composer working in the Austin area.
+Ben Tibbetts is a professional pianist and composer working in the Austin area.

 As a piano accompanist, Ben specializes in collaborative performance and high-level improvisation.
 He is a former staff accompanist at the University of Massachusetts Amherst, where he performed with students on dozens of recitals, classes, masterclasses, and private lessons every semester.
 Ben is a regular accompanist for classes at Ballet Austin and a frequent performer for local events, including weekly services at the Trinity Church of Austin.